jdevfullstack-tutorials/w3css-intro/README.md

 # Intro To W3.CSS
 When I was starting to learn Bootstrap for my GitHub App, I came across this CSS Framework.
-In my mind, if there is anything lighter than Bootstrap, then it will be the best.
+In my mind, if there is anything lighter than Bootstrap but with comparable quality, then it will be the best.

 Having read only the introduction, I realized this